Do you want to become a Western Student-Athlete?

 The men and women both belong to the National Collegiate Athletic Association (NCAA) Division III.
 The football program is a member of the New Jersey Athletic Conference.
 The 13 other intercollegiate athletic programs are members of the Little East Conference.
 In addition, the men's and women's programs hold membership in the Eastern College Athletic Conference (ECAC).
 The University belongs to conferences and associations appropriate to the specific athletic activity program.
 The Center For Student Involvement supervises and coordinates intramural and recreational activities for Western.

-Recent years have seen Western's teams qualify for post-season NCAA National Championship play in women's basketball (12), men's basketball (10), softball (nine), women's soccer (eight), men's soccer (eight), women's volleyball (six), football (1985, 1999 and 2001) and baseball (in 2002).
+Recent years have seen Western's teams qualify for post-season NCAA National Championship play in women's basketball (12), women's soccer (12), softball (11), men's basketball (10), men's soccer (eight), women's volleyball (six), football (1985, 1999 and 2001) and baseball (in 2002).
 Both the women's and men's tennis teams made their first NCAA appearance in 2010.
 Softball advanced to the Division III National Championships in 2002 and the women's soccer team appeared in the Division III National Finals during the fall of 2007.

-For all Health Service Forms Required for Medical Clearance to Participate and Information go to the link below:
+For all required forms for Medical Clearance to Participate and Information go to the links below:

 General Transfer Information

 An athletics staff member or other representatives of the institution's athletics interests shall not make any contact in any manner with the student-athlete of another NCAA or NAIA four-year collegiate institution, directly or indirectly, without first obtaining written permission to do so, regardless of who makes the initial contact.

 If you are currently at a Division III institution, you can complete the NCAA self-release form.
 Email it to the compliance officer Scott Ames at (203) 837-9050.
 This form will allow contact between you and the Western Connecticut State University coach for up to 30 days beginning with the date the permission to contact form was signed by the student-athlete.